kyhomelab/HomeLab/README.md

 - **Forensic Analysis:** Utilize forensic tools for digital forensics and incident response.
 - **Password Cracking:** Test password strength using tools like John the Ripper and Hashcat.
 - **Network Scanning:** Conduct network reconnaissance with tools like Nmap.

+## Tailscale

+Tailscale creates a secure mesh network for my devices and services

+### Purpose
+- Provides secure and remote access to homelab devices and services from anywhere in the world.
+- Simplifies networking and eliminates the need for manual VPN setup and configuration.
+- Offers encrypted connections and access control for enhanced security.

 ## PiHole Container

 The Pi-hole container serves as a network-wide ad blocker, DNS sinkhole, and DHCP server.
 It enhances privacy, security, and network performance by blocking unwanted ads and malicious domains at the network level.